Yandex Cloud

 6. In the window that opens, click Delete.

-To delete a subcluster in a Yandex Data Processing cluster, run the command:
+To delete a subcluster in a Yandex Data Processing cluster, run this command:

 yc dataproc subcluster delete <subcluster_name_or_ID> \